 As the picture and page quote show, Gunnery Sergeant Hartmann from the film Full Metal Jacket (played, of course, by The Master himself, R. Lee Ermey).
 Deconstructed in the sense that Hartmann is a demonstrable failure as a drill sergeant: he entirely fails to notice one of his trainees is undergoing an obvious mental breakdown until it is too late, and then gets himself killed in a very stupid manner by trying to abuse and provoke even further the visibly twitching trainee fondling the loaded rifle... instead of simply turning around and leaving to fetch the MPs before the crazy man with the gun noticed he was there.

-This is the character that gave us "unscrew your head and shit down your neck."
+This is the character that gave us the phrase "unscrew your head and shit down your neck."
 Society owes the man a debt we may never repay.
 In fact, R. Lee Ermey is one of the only actors Kubrick ever let ad lib his lines—a lot of his iconic pieces of abuse were made up on the spot, or recycled from his real life Drill Sergeant Nasty days.

 Hoo boy, Cadet Captain Stone goes beyond the call of duty with this in Cadet Kelly.